Inside: 20 Ordinary Ways on How to Worship God: Part 1

 Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.1 Thessalonians 5: 16-18 (ESV)

-But what does that look like in 21st century world of COVID, social media overwhelm, and chauffeuring kids all day?
+But what does that look like in the 21st-century world of COVID, social media overwhelm, and chauffeuring kids all day?

 Is it really practical?
 Is this truth still applicable today?